xfsnow/xfsnow.github.io/en/20110420_JavaScript_Class.md

 p.getSex()              // "male"
 ```

-The above class generator code and explanations参考了 Li Zhan's ["Ganlu Model of 'Understanding JavaScript'"](http://www.cnblogs.com/leadzen/archive/2008/06/04/1213090.html)
+The above class generator code and explanations reference Li Zhan's ["Wutou JavaScript" Ganlu Model](http://www.cnblogs.com/leadzen/archive/2008/06/04/1213090.html)
 and [John Resig's Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/).

-Ultimately, our classer function adopts the two-parameter approach of the Ganlu model because I personally prefer this approach.
-Its usage习惯 is basically consistent with the class-based declaration approach commonly used by everyone.
-Whether declaring a new class or inheriting a class, the classer() function is uniformly called, which looks clearer and more明白 than John Resig's approach.
-John Resig's方案 adds an extend() method to all constructor functions generated by its generator, which I don't particularly like.
+Our final class generator classer function adopts the two-parameter approach of the Ganlu model because I personally prefer this approach.
+Its usage habits are basically consistent with the class-based declaration approach commonly used by everyone.
+Whether declaring a new class or inheriting a class, the classer() function is uniformly called, which looks clearer and more understandable than John Resig's approach.
+John Resig's solution adds an extend() method to the constructor functions of all classes generated by its generator, which I don't like.